 Are Cracked Heels a Sign of Vitamin Deficiency?

 In rare cases, cracked heels can be a sign of vitamin deficiency.
-Most of the time, this is only seen in low- and lower-middle-income countries and is related to malnourishment and deficiencies of vitamins C, B-3 and E.
+This may be more likely seen in poorer countries and can be related to malnourishment and deficiencies of vitamins C, B-3 and E.

 “Vitamin deficiency related cracked heels are not as common as [cracked heels associated with] medical conditions,” explains dermatologist Anna Guanche.